cloudflare/cloudflare-docs/products/workers/src/content/learning/how-kv-works.md

 All values are encrypted at rest with 256-bit AES-GCM, and only decrypted by the process executing your Worker scripts or responding to your API requests.

-Workers KV is an account-level feature, and comes with your Workers Bundled subscription.
+Workers KV is free to try, with additional usage available as part of the Workers Bundled plan.

 Learn more at the [Workers KV API reference](/runtime-apis/kv).